YiwenWu233/YiwenWu233.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-**Welcome to Yiwen Wu's Homepage!**
+Welcome to Yiwen Wu's Homepage!

-I am currently an Assistant Professor at the **National University of Defense Technology (NUDT)**.
-I received my **Bachelor’s degree (June 2018)**, **Master’s degree (December 2020)**, and **Ph.D.
-(June 2025)** from NUDT.
-During my graduate studies, I was privileged to be advised by **Professor Huaimin Wang**.
+I am currently an Assistant Professor at the National University of Defense Technology (NUDT).
+I received my Bachelor’s degree (June 2018), Master’s degree (December 2020), and Ph.D.
+(June 2025) from NUDT.
+During my graduate studies, I was privileged to be advised by Professor Huaimin Wang.

 My primary research interests lie in:

-- **Intelligent Software Development**
+- Intelligent Software Development
-- **DevOps (Development and Operations Integration)**
+- DevOps (Development and Operations Integration)
-- **Mining Software Repositories**
+- Mining Software Repositories
-- **Empirical Software Engineering**
+- Empirical Software Engineering

 ## News
-* 2025-06: Our work: *Understanding the Faults in Serverless Computing Based Applications: An Empirical Study* accepted by ICSME2025 Technical track.

 * 2025-04：Our work: *What Problems are MLOps Practitioners Talking About?
 A Study of Discussions in Stack Overflow Forum and GitHub Projects* accepted by IST Journal.

-* 2025-03：I was awarded the NUDT Youth Innovation Award.

 * 2025-01: Our work: *Towards Understanding Docker Build Faults in Practice: Symptoms, Root Causes, and Fix Patterns* accepted by FSE2025 Technical track.

-* 2024-12: Our work: *An Empirical Study of Transformer Models on Automatically Templating GitHub Issue Reports* accepted by SANER2025 Technical track.

-* 2024-09: Selected as a Junior PC Member at MSR 2025!

-* 2024-04: One paper is accepted by TSE journal.

-* 2024-04: Two papers are accepted by COMPSAC2024 Technical track.

 * 2024-01: Our work: *A Transformer-based Model for Assisting Dockerfile Revising* accepted by ICSE2024 Poster track.